frederickemerson/modified-render/README.md

 The solution file that contains the project is in the `Falcor` folder (i.e. `Falcor/Falcor.sln`).

-After opening the solution, you should see that projects `AppEncD3D12` and `AppDec` are unavailable.
+After opening the solution, you should see that projects `AppEncD3D12` and `AppDec` are not found.
 We will build the solution for the first time to build these two projects.

 In the Solution Explorer, right-click and set `hrender` as the startup project.